-- 1. The student should assess the problems leading to dismissal, and state how these problems have been overcome. - 2.
-The student should describe his or her activities since dismissal, with particular emphasis on academic work completed and/or employment undertaken. - 3.
-A revised academic plan must also be included.
+- The student should assess the problems leading to dismissal, and state how these problems have been overcome. - The student should describe his or her activities since dismissal, with particular emphasis on academic work completed and/or employment undertaken. - A statement of purpose and an outline of an intended course of study upon return must also be included.

 If a student is readmitted following Academic Dismissal, he or she will normally be re-enrolled on Probation status and must pass all courses in her or his first term back.
-Once the student meets this condition, in addition to passing the Plan, she or he will be placed on Concern.
-Satisfactory completion of all courses and the Plan in the second term will reinstate a student to Good Standing.
+Once the student meets this condition, she or he will be placed on Concern.
+Satisfactory completion of all courses in the second term will reinstate a student to Good Standing.

-Students who have been readmitted and have satisfactorily completed a full term of study at

-Bennington may request transfer credit earned prior to readmission.
+Students who have been readmitted and have satisfactorily completed a full term of study at Bennington may request transfer credit earned prior to readmission.
 Such credit may or may not be granted.